What is special about this course?

 - Successful completion of this programme will allow you to progress on to our MA Health and Wellbeing

 ** The newly developed (2017) Highlands and Islands Improvement Institute (HI³) by the University of the Highlands and Islands and NHS Highland, brings together health and social services, academic and commercial partners with an interest in quality improvement, improvement science and innovation.
 To find out more about the work of HI³ visit their website.

-Bursaries are available for NHS Highland staff who enrol on the PgCert programme: see Fees/Funding tab for more information.
+Bursaries may be available for NHS Highland staff who enrol on the PgCert programme: see Fees/Funding tab for more information.